-Your vehicle's locks and lighting systems can be programmed with several different features.
+Your vehicle's content theft-deterrent/alarm system, locks and lighting systems can be programmed with several different features.
 The features you can program depend upon the options that came with your vehicle.
-The following list tells you the features that can be programmed.
-Listed next to each feature is the option you need to have on your vehicle in order to be able to program that particular feature.
+The following chart show the features that can be programmed.
+To determine which features your vehicle is equipped with, follow the steps listed for entering the programming mode.